digimokan/ans_role_config_bitwarden_cli/.github/README.md

   * `bitwarden_user_name`: user name of main Bitwarden user
   * `bitwarden_check_freebsd_linux_compat_cmd`: check linux compat (for FreeBSD)

+Define these _conditionally-required_ vars, as needed:

+  * `bitwarden_master_password`: required when not logged in, vault not unlocked

 ## Contributing

 * Feel free to report a bug or propose a feature by opening a new